Rep. O'Halleran joins chorus of calls to close Grand Canyon National Park temporarily

 Smaller parks in the surrounding area, including Petrified Forest National Park, have announced temporary closures.
 Local Flagstaff area National Monuments, such as Wupatki, Walnut Canyon, and Sunset Crater, are also in the process of closing to the public to lessen the risk of exposure to COVID-19.
 Currently, the CDC and the president’s coronavirus task force recommend no gatherings larger than ten people.

-In calling for the closure of the park, O’Halleran joined Rep. Raúl M. Grijalva, the Navajo Nation, the City of Tusayan, the Tusayan Chamber of Commerce, the Coconino County Public Health Department, members of the Coconino County Board of Supervisors and Acting Grand Canyon National Park Superintendent Mary Risser who have all also asked for the temporary closure of the park.
+In calling for the closure of the park, O’Halleran joined Rep. Raúl M. Grijalva, the Navajo Nation, the City of Tusayan, the Tusayan Chamber of Commerce, the Coconino County Public Health Department, members of the Coconino County Board of Supervisors and acting Grand Canyon National Park Superintendent Mary Risser.